 Students meeting the minimum requirements for academic and attendance at the evaluation point are considered to be making satisfactory academic progress until the next scheduled evaluation.
-Students deemed not maintaining Satisfactory Academic Progress may have their Title IV Funding interrupted, unless the student is on warning or has prevail upon appeal resulting in a status of probation.
-Students may request a copy of their Satisfactory Academic Progress results through the schools School Director.
+Students will receive a hard copy of their Satisfactory Academic Progress Determination at the time of each of the evaluations.
 Students deemed not maintaining Satisfactory Academic Progress will be place on Warning.